Red Sox agree to one-year contract with Walker Buehler: Report

 A two-time All-Star and two-time World Series champion, Buehler was one of the Los Angeles Dodgers' best pitchers over a five-year stretch from 2018 to 2022.
 He has struck out 200 or more batters in two different seasons (2019 and 2021) and compiled a 16-4 record with a 2.47 ERA over an MLB-leading 33 starts during the 2021 campaign.

 Buehler missed the entire 2023 season while recovering from Tommy John surgery and struggled to regain his form in 2024, making just eight starts before being shut down for about two months from June to August.
-The 30-year-old returned for the stretch run, however, and played a key role in the Dodgers' World Series victory by pitching five scoreless innings in Game 3 and tossing a scoreless ninth inning in Game 5 to seal Los Angeles' championship.
+He finished the season with a 1-6 record and a 5.38 ERA.

 Get updates on what's happening in Boston to your inbox.
 Sign up for our >News Headlines newsletter.